 The sunshine in Australia is beautiful but unfortunately, it has some side effects.
 Every year, people are affected by sunspots and skin cancer in varying degrees.
 Up to 80% of all new cancer cases in Australia are skin cancer.
 In fact, Queensland remains the skin cancer capital of the world.

 Removing skin lesions on the Gold Coast

 Dr Doyle is experienced in detecting and removing these potentially life-threatening lesions.
-The excision of lesions is carried out in the rooms at our private practice, John Flynn Hospital or the Gold Coast Surgical Hospital.
+The excision of lesions is carried out in the rooms at our private practice or John Flynn Private Hospital.
 Whether this procedure is performed under a local or general anaesthetic is dependant on several factors, which will be discussed during your consultation.

 There are three types of skin cancer that can be removed.
 Basal cell cancer has the least amount of margin removed because it’s not as aggressive as other types of skin cancer.
 Squamous cell required a wider margin because it’s more aggressive.
 Melanoma is the most harmful form of skin cancer.
 If your doctor believes that one of your skin growths appears harmful, it will be removed and sent off for testing.

 Most skin lesion removals are straight forward, and patients are free to return to work.
 However, any activities that could damage the treated area should be avoided until it is healed.
 Every step will be taken to keep scarring to a minimum.
 If a more advanced extraction is required, recovery will be minimal, and patients will only need to be at home for a day or two.

 In the event that a biopsied lesion is found to be cancerous, your doctor can recommend a specialist who can take you through your cancer treatment options.

 Is it possible for skin cancer to return after removal?